yamori813/mruby-ecobox/README.md

 This is I-O DATA ECOBOX-NET USB module mrbgem.

 get(timeout) - get event with timeout(millseconds).
 0 is no timeout.
-range(value) - set check range by ECOBOX_RANGE_30CM, 60CM, 90CM, 120CM.
+               return value is 0 is sccsess. -7 is timeout. range(value) - set check range by ECOBOX_RANGE_30CM, 60CM, 90CM, 120CM.

 ## install by mrbgems